heyimalaap/UNMASQUE/README.md

 # UN1
 This code corresponds to UNMASQUE Project: https://dsl.cds.iisc.ac.in/projects/HIDDEN/index.html
 UNMASQUE code for https://dsl.cds.iisc.ac.in/publications/report/TR/TR-2021-02_updated.pdf
-This repository contains code developed as part of various theses in UN1.
+This repository contains code developed by various students who worked on the project.
 The code is organized into the following directories:

 ## mysite